-Proper containment of the salt and maintenance materials on-site imperative to protect the adjacent wetlands and water quality in Croton Bay.
-The facility should have drainage and stormwater collection systems around the perimeter of storage areas to prevent salt and sediment loss to aroundwater aquifers or nearby waterways.
-Maintenance of snow and removal should also ice be coordinated with the maintenance of the stormwater conveyance system (i.e. street sweeping and catch basin cleaning).23 The Village should explore these and other opportunities to clean up the salt shed facility and improve screening to reduce the degree of leaching.
+Proper containment of the salt and maintenance materials on-site is imperative to protect the adjacent wetlands and water quality in Croton Bay.
+The facility should have drainage and stormwater collection systems around the perimeter of storage areas to prevent salt and sediment loss to groundwater aquifers or nearby waterways.
+Maintenance of snow and removal ice should also be coordinated with the maintenance of the stormwater conveyance system (i.e. street sweeping and catch basin cleaning).
+The Village should explore these and other opportunities to clean up the salt shed facility and improve screening to reduce the degree of leaching.